joshbrew/HEG_ESP32/README.md

 - 6 pin SOT23 socket (for mounting LEDs)
 - MicroUSB cable.

 You can save quite a bit of money if you use Ebay or Aliexpress for the ESP32 dev board, ADS1115, and OPT101.
 Mouser or Digikey should have the LEDs, note the HAN1102W is the latest version of the AN1102W and is easier to find.
-DN1102W is preferred at 850nm for IR as it is has fairly identical reflectivity between Hb or HbO2, providing a better baseline.
+DN1102W is preferred at 850nm for IR by Biocomp as it is has fairly identical reflectivity between Hb or HbO2, providing a better baseline.
 You can get a prototype together for less than 15 dollars buying singular components (before shipping) if you know what you are doing.

 Placeholder...
 UPDATING SOON.
 ## Schematics